How to Help Prevent Summer Learning Loss

 Looking for more resources to help prevent summer learning loss?
 Check out our Jump Start workbooks to help students review and retain what they’ve learned over the school year.

-The daily practice in this updated, standards-based series helps limit learning loss that may have occurred during interrupted instruction.
+The daily practice in this updated, standards-based series helps students build and maintain skills covered over the school year.
 Ideal for summer school students.View Product →